absence/absence.github.com/cookbook/ottojenny/readme.md

 This app was created just to get things started.
 Who knows what release 23 will do?

 But even release 1 is of interest as the eventual winner - despite all the apparent randomness is quite predicatble.
-If nothing else, release 2 could/should highlight the inhent von Neuman-related biases.
+If nothing else, release 2 could/should highlight the inherent von Neuman-related biases.

 You will need a computer and browser that supports [WebGL](http://get.webgl.org/) in order to view the app.
 Use the Google Chrome browser if you can.
 The app is unlikely to work on your phone or tablet - though there are exceptions and slow performance is likely to be an issue.